-- 1. All new roads shall intersect with the Township roads at a right angle with appropriate drainage provided wherever possible.
-All approaches will be considered on a case-by-case basis with regards to safety and drainage requirements. - 2.
-Horizontal and vertical alignment shall be coordinated.
-Centerline grades shall not exceed ten percent (10%) slope unless extenuating circumstances dictate a steeper grade (must be approved by Township) and shall not be constructed flatter than five tenths of a percent [0.5%].
-Sharp curves [less than 120 degrees] shall not occur at the foot of a steep grade.
-Minimum ditch depth is 2.5 feet measured from the top of aggregate base course at the edge of shoulder.
-Amended this section on 01.09.19 - 3.
-In the construction of embankments, the upper two feet of the sub-grade shall be granular material with suitable materials below.
+- 3.1.1 All new roads shall intersect with the Township roads at a right angle with appropriate drainage provided wherever possible.
+All approaches will be considered on a case-by-case basis with regards to safety and drainage requirements. - 3.1.2 Horizontal and vertical alignment shall be coordinated.
+Centerline grades shall not exceed ten percent (10%) slope unless extenuating circumstances dictate a steeper grade (must be approved by Township), and shall not be constructed flatter than five tenths of a percent [0.5%].
+Sharp curves [less than 120 degrees] shall not occur at the foot of a steep grade. - 3.1.3 In the construction of embankments the upper two feet of the sub-grade shall be granular material with suitable materials below.
 Unstable materials, such as organic materials (swamp material), shall be excavated and disposed of, two feet horizontally from the edge of the shoulder.
 Embankments shall be constructed in layers not to exceed six inches in plastic soils or twelve inches in non-plastic soils, with mechanical compaction applied to each layer until no evidence of appreciable deflection exists under a motor grader tire while driven over the surface.
 Embankments constructed over wet areas shall be placed in one lift to an elevation of at least two feet above the wetland elevation before proceeding with layered construction as previously defined.
-The Contractor may be required to provide 3rd party density tests, as directed by the Township.
+The Contractor may be required to provide 3rd party density tests, as directed by the Township. - 3.1.4 Roadway sub grades shall be free of sod, vegetation, organic matter, soft clay or other objectionable materials, properly rolled, shaped and compacted.
+The top one-foot of the subgrade shall be free of rocks greater than 3" in diameter and sticks greater than 1" in diameter and 6" in length.

-- 4. Roadway sub grades shall be free of sod, vegetation, organic matter, soft clay or other objectionable materials, properly rolled, shaped and compacted.
-The top one-foot of the subgrade shall be free of rocks greater than 3" in diameter and sticks greater than 1" in diameter and 6" in length. - 5.
-Road surface: (shoulder to shoulder) shall not be less than 4" to 6 "of Class 1 or an equivalent approved by the Road Authority.
-The road surface should be constructed to provide a smooth, hard, dense, well-drained, all weather surface with the following crown cross slopes: - 6.
-Plant mix bituminous surface: 1/8th 1/4th inch of drop per foot road width with a recommended 2% crown as shown on the sample drawings. - 7.
-Gravel or granular soil surface: $1/4^{th} \frac{1}{2}$ inch of drop per foot road width with a recommended 4% crown as shown on the sample drawings. - 8.
-All Township residential graveled as well as any new subdivision roads shall be designed to meet a minimum nine-ton pavement standard. - 9.
-After December 2009, all "through" roads, commercial or industrial classified roads shall be designed to meet a minimum ten-ton pavement standard. - 10.
-Whenever a new subdivision road abuts or contains an existing or proposed County or State highway, a frontage road with a minimum sixty-six-foot (66 foot) right-of-way is required so driveways will not have direct access to the major highway.
+- 3.1.5 Road surface: (shoulder to shoulder) shall not be less than 4" to 6 "of Class 1 or an equivalent approved by the Road Authority.
+The road surface should be constructed to provide a smooth, hard, dense, well-drained, all weather surface with the following crown cross slopes: - 3.1.5.1 Plant mix bituminous surface: $1/8^{th} 1/4^{th}$ inch of drop per foot road width with a recommended 2% crown as shown on the sample drawings. - $1/4^{th} \frac{1}{2}$ inch of drop per foot road width with a 3.1.5.2 Gravel or granular soil surface: recommended 4% crown as shown on the sample drawings. - 3.1.6 All Township residential graveled as well as any new subdivision roads shall be designed to meet a minimum nine-ton pavement standard. - 3.1.7 After December, 2009, all "through" roads, commercial or industrial classified roads shall be designed to meet a minimum ten-ton pavement standard. - 3.1.8 Whenever a new subdivision road abuts or contains an existing or proposed County or State highway, a frontage road with a minimum sixty-six foot (66 foot) right-of-way is required so driveways will not have direct access to the major highway.